Kraakan/GuerrillaCheckersAI/README.md

     def get_valid_actions(self, player):
         # Return a list of valid actions for the given player
+        # For Guerrilla Checkers, an action could be represented as a tuple of coordinates
+        # representing the start and end points of a move for the COIN player,
+        # or the coordinates of the two stones to be placed for the Guerrilla player
         pass
 ```

-The `initial_state` method should return the initial state of the game.
-For Guerrilla Checkers, this could be a 4x4 matrix for the COIN checkers, a 7x7 matrix for the Guerrilla stones, and an integer for the remaining Guerrilla stones.

-The `get_state` method should return the current state of the game.

-The `get_current_player` method should return the current player, which could be either 'COIN' or 'Guerrilla'.

-The `is_over` method should return `True` if the game is over (i.e., one player has won or there are no valid moves left), and `False` otherwise.

-The `take_action` method should update the game state based on the given action.
-It should return the new state, the reward for the action (which could be 0 for most actions and a positive or negative value for winning or losing the game), and a boolean indicating whether the game is over.

-The `get_valid_actions` method should return a list of valid actions for the given player.
-For Guerrilla Checkers, an action could be represented as a tuple of coordinates representing the start and end points of a move.

-This is a high-level design and the actual implementation might vary based on the specific rules and requirements of Guerilla Checkers.
+This is a high-level design and the actual implementation might vary based on the specific rules and requirements of Guerrilla Checkers.
 For example, you might need to add additional functions to the API to track the number of captured stones or to check if a move is valid.

-## An Agent for Guerrilla Checkers
+## AI Agent for Guerrilla Checkers

 Now that we have an API for the game, we can start building an agent.
 If an agent is represented by a neural network, it's often in the context of Deep Reinforcement Learning (DRL).
 In DRL, the agent's "knowledge" is stored in the weights of a neural network.
 This neural network, often referred to as a policy network, takes the current state as input and outputs the probabilities of taking each possible action.